The client functions are divided into the following submodules:

 In this and next section all functions indicated in italics are the functions implemented in Exonum light client.

-- The transaction data is stored in JSON format.
-Then the data is converted to the Exonum binary format and digitally signed
+- On triggering frontend application (for example, by a button click handler) a new transaction is created.
+The transaction data is stored in JSON format.
+Then the data is converted to the Exonum binary format and digitally signed using the light client library.

 Serialization during signing is a necessary step, since all data (including transactions) is stored in Exonum in a custom binary format.
 This is done for several reasons: